 Pipelines

-We finally arrive at the crux of the blogpost: Pipeline.
-The concept allows the DevOps team to detail the project process and arrange them in the order that the team should proceed.
+We finally arrive at the crux of the blog post: the pipeline.
+The concept allows the DevOps team to detail the project process and arrange the tasks in the order that the team should proceed.
 Every action item at this stage allows you to build a progressive pipeline that can house the task compromising, which would compromise multiple steps, and the completion of one task would lead to another.
 With Tekton’s usage, the DevOps team would achieve node control and steer the work in their direction.

 Installing Tekton

 Tekton’s significant advantage is its compatibility.
 Tekton gels well with AWS, Azure, and Google Cloud.
-The open-source tool runs natively on K8s, and it requires one to have the K8s cluster version 1.15.
-Users will also have to enable Role-Based Access Control (RBAC) and lend the user cluster-admin status.
+The open-source tool runs natively on K8s, requiring one to have the K8s cluster version 1.15.
+Users must also enable Role-Based Access Control (RBAC) and lend the user cluster-admin status.

 Tekton demands the usage of Persistent Volumes (another K8s feature), which is pertinent for using CI/CD pipelines.
-However, this is not a big deal as some of the K8s engines like GKE come with an enabled Persistent Volumes option.
-One can also choose Tekton to choose Google Cloud Storage bucket or the respective buckets available in AWS and Azure.
+However, this is not a big deal as some K8s engines, like GKE, come with an enabled Persistent Volumes option.
+One can also choose Tekton to choose a Google Cloud Storage bucket or the respective buckets available in AWS and Azure.

-However, one should acknowledge the storage options of Tekton shall affect the performance of the tool.
+However, one should acknowledge that Tekton’s storage options affect the tool’s performance.
 One of the other benefits of using Tekton is that it works on all three major operating systems: macOS, Windows, and Linux.

 Useful Link: AWS Vs Azure Vs GCP – The Cloud Platform of Your Choice?